RamNayanVerma/RamNayanVerma.github.io/research/index.md

 </section><!-- /#table-of-contents -->

-## Examining COVID-19 susceptibility on populations of different ancestry
+## Role of genetic ancestry COVID-19 susceptibility and severity

 ## Origins of novel genes